medbioinf/pia/README.md

 In your own interest, don't sent any sensitive research data to this server!

+## Usage Statistics

+The PIA team is collecting usage statistics for quality control and funding purposes.

+We will never give out your personal data, but you may disable this functionality by setting the appropriate settings for the command line versions or the KNIME nodes.

 ## Funding

 The development of PIA is funded by the BMBF as part of de.NBI, the German